-The work submitted includes references that are false or incongruous, (ie it appears that the student has not consulted works to which reference is made) but the concern does not relate to false authorship.

-Examination: The student is found to have contravened the rules of the examination by introducing and/or attempting to access a small amount of material to aid their attempt at the examination.
+Band B - Intermediate Offence Maximum Suggested Penalty: Penalty 5 Penalties available to Faculties and Academic Offence Committees only: Penalties available to Academic Offence Committees only be expected to have a full understanding of the academic conventions.
+The work submitted includes references that are false or incongruous, (ie it appears that the student has not consulted works to which reference is made) but the concern does not relate to false authorship. awarded for the module with no resubmission or reassessment permitted and the student may complete currently enrolled credits for an exit award only but excluding an Ordinary Degree; Penalty 8: Required to withdraw immediately and no longer eligible for full award - a mark of zero to be awarded for the module no resubmission or reassessment permitted and the Examination Board to be invited to consider the student only for an exit award, but excluding an Ordinary Degree, on the basis of credits already achieved; Examination: The student is found to have contravened the rules of the examination by introducing and/or attempting to access a small amount of material to aid their attempt at the examination.
 The student is found to have had access to the internet or to have communicated with someone other than an invigilator during an examination.

-Band C - Severe Offence

-Maximum Suggested Penalty:

-Penalty 9

-Coursework: The majority of the work submitted by the student is not original or has not been referenced properly, either where the student has made no attempt to acknowledge the source material, or where the student would reasonably be expected to have a full understanding of the academic conventions.
+Band C - Severe Offence Penalties available to Academic Maximum Suggested Penalty: Penalty 9 Offence Committees only Coursework: The majority of the work submitted by the student is not original or has not been referenced properly, either where the student has made no attempt to acknowledge the source material, or where the student would reasonably be expected to have a full understanding of the academic conventions.
 The student has submitted work that has been written or created by a third party, either wholly or in part.
+Penalty 9: Required to withdraw immediately with no qualification awarded - a mark of zero to be awarded for the module no resubmission or reassessment permitted and the Examination Board to be invited to ratify credits that have already been achieved for recording purposes.
 Examination: The student is found to have contravened the rules of the examination by introducing and/or attempting to access a significant amount of material to aid their attempt at the examination.
 The student is found to have accessed the internet, or communicated with someone other than an invigilator during an examination, about the content of the module.
 The student has arranged for the examination to be attempted by a third party on their behalf.

-Penalties available to Departments (coursework only), Faculties and Academic Offence Committees\:

-Penalty 1: A formal written warning only

-Penalty 2: Resubmit unit of assessment with minor amendments only, as determined by the Adjudicator (such as correct referencing, paraphrasing or striking out), for an uncapped mark.

-Penalty 3: Resubmit unit of assessment with minor amendments only, as determined by the Adjudicator (such as correct referencing, paraphrasing or striking out), for a capped mark.

-Penalty 4\: Mark of zero to be given for the unit of assessment, with reassessment available to the Board of Examiners.

-Penalties available to Faculties and Academic Offence Committees only\:

-Penalty 5\: Mark of zero to be given for the unit of assessment, with no resubmission or reassessment permitted.

-Penalties available to Academic Offence Committees only

-Penalty 6: Mark of zero to be awarded for the module, with no resubmission or reassessment permitted; Penalty 7: No longer eligible for full award - a mark of zero to be awarded for the module with no resubmission or reassessment permitted and the student may complete currently enrolled credits for an exit award only but excluding an Ordinary Degree;

-Penalty 8: Required to withdraw immediately and no longer eligible for full award - a mark of zero to be awarded for the module no resubmission or reassessment permitted and the Examination Board to be invited to consider the student only for an exit award, but excluding an Ordinary Degree, on the basis of credits already achieved;

-Penalty 9: Required to withdraw immediately with no qualification awarded - a mark of zero to be awarded for the module no resubmission or reassessment permitted and the Examination Board to be invited to ratify credits that have already been achieved for recording purposes.